zhouxiaoxiaoxujian/SpriteBuilderX/README.md

 # SpriteBuilderX

-This branch was forked from: https://github.com/newnon/SpriteBuilderX
+This branch requires the use of https://github.com/newnon/cocos2d-x

-It requires the use of  https://github.com/newnon/cocos2d-x
+After you have created a new project, then replace completely cocos2d folder from newnon/cocos2d-x

 Core Features: